Are you ready to step up your game and dominate your opponents?

 Loved and used by professional players, the Hori Fighting Edge is one of a kind arcade stick.

-If you are not bothered by the price tag and want to flex on your friends at the next tournament, well let me introduce you to Qanba Dragon.
-The visuals and looks of the fighting stick will certainly grab your attention with its LED lights and dragon-like interior.
+If you are not bothered by the price tag and want to flex on your friends at the next tournament, well let me introduce you to the Qanba Dragon.
+The visuals and looks of the fight stick will certainly grab your attention with its LED lights and dragon-like interior.

 But thats not all, since it is equipped with Sanwa Buttons and a quick swappable parts design for modding on the go!
 This certanly has to be one of the best arcade stick out there!